Cwirek95/LinkedChain/docs/ArchitectureDecisionLog/0001-record-architecture-decisions.md

 ## Problem

-We need to record the architectural decisions made on this project and store it as close to code as possible.
+I need to record the architectural decisions made on this project and store it as close to code as possible.

 ## Decision

-We will use the Architecture Decision Records concept, described by [Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions), to record the logs.
+I will use the Architecture Decision Records concept, described by [Michael Nygard](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions), to record the logs.

 ## Consequences